mythril-forge/vanilla-spells/spells/level-2/spiritual-weapon.md

 ## Description
 You create a floating, spectral weapon within range that lasts for the duration or until you cast this spell again.
-When you cast the spell, you can make a Melee Spell Attack against a creature within 5 feet of the weapon.
+When you cast the spell, you can make a melee spell attack against a creature within 5 feet of the weapon.
 On a hit, the target takes force damage equal to `1d8` + your spellcasting ability modifier.

 As a bonus action on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.